xpack/xpm-js/README.md

 $ sudo npm install xpm --global
 ```

-On Windows, global packages are installed in the user home folder, and
+On **Windows**, global packages are installed in the user home folder, and
 do not require `sudo`.

 The module provides the `xpm` executable, which is a possible reason to